juniorgasparotto/SysCommand/documentation/en.md

     * `AllRaw { "A", "B", "C", "D" }`
   * `Command6.Prop1`: Property has the first 3 inputs, but it needs to be 100% compatible with the reference.
     * `AllRaw { "A", "B", "C" }`
-  * `Command4.Prop1`: Property is valid, but the input "" already has the reference `Command5.Prop1` that has priority for most.
+  * `Command4.Prop1`: Property is valid, but the input `A` already has the reference `Command5.Prop1` that has priority for most.
     * `AllRaw { "A" }`
   * `Command4.Prop2`: The same situation of`Command4.Prop1`
     * `AllRaw { "B" }`